cs50spring2019/cs50-dev/setup/osx-setup.md

 <img src="./media/github-sign-up.png" alt="github-sign-up"
 	title="Github Sign Up"/>

 2. Follow [GitHub's guide](https://help.github.com/en/articles/connecting-to-github-with-ssh) for generating a new SSH keey and adding it to your GitHub account.
-Namely, complete:
+Namely, complete the steps listed below.
+These require you to open and paste commands into the **Terminal** application, which can be found in `Applications/Utilities` or by using spotlight (`cmd+spacebar`) to search for and open the application.

 	- Checking for existing SSH keys
 	- Generating a new SSH key and adding it to the ssh-agent
 	- Adding a new SSH keey to your GitHub account
 2. Open the **Terminal** application.
-This can be found in `Applications/Utilities` or by using spotlight (`cmd+spacebar`) to search for the application.
-After opening **Terminal**, copy and paste the below command and press *enter* (⏎) to clone the `cs50-dev` repository.
+Copy and paste the below command and press *enter* (⏎) to clone the `cs50-dev` repository.

 ```
 cd && git clone git@github.com:cs50spring2019/cs50-dev.git cs50-dev